 Free and open to the public.

 Eastern State Penitentiary Historic Site and Mural Arts Philadelphia co-commissioned artist Andrea Walls to create a new, digital artist installation to be projected onto the exterior of Eastern State.
-Working in collaboration with Mural Arts’ Guild Members of the Restorative Justice program and considering empathy as a framework for social change, Walls’ culminating video, titled Memes of Consciousness: Where Beauty Intervenes, is projected onto the dramatic façade of Eastern State Penitentiary during Night Tours: Summer Twilight.
+Working in collaboration with Mural Arts’ Guild Members of the Restorative Justice program and considering empathy as a framework for social change, Walls’ culminating video, titled Memes of Consciousness: Where Beauty Intervenes, was projected onto the dramatic façade of Eastern State Penitentiary during our 2021 season of Night Tours: Summer Twilight.

-Coinciding with the Night Tours schedule, this projection debuted on Friday, May 7 and will be shown on Thursday, Friday, and Saturday evenings through September 4.
-Viewers can play the soundtrack from their smartphones and watch from the sidewalk throughout the evening.
+Coinciding with the 2021 Night Tours schedule, this projection debuted on Friday, May 7, 2021 and was shown on Thursday, Friday, and Saturday evenings through September 4, 2021.
+Viewers could play the soundtrack from their smartphones and watch from the sidewalk throughout the evening.